 How to Store and Manage ADA

-Despite its relatively modest price growth since the beginning of 2018, the ADA token continues to be widely traded across a number of different exchanges.
+Despite its relatively modest price growth since the beginning of 2018, the ADA token continues to be widely traded across several different exchanges.

-Now that the coin’s value is poised to soar on the back of innovative protocols and high-profile commercial partnerships, demand for ADA is likely to increase rapidly within a relatively short space of time.
-To store your Cardano (ADA) assets, you'll need a Cardano wallet.
-Crypto market provides a dozens of different wallets, from hardware (physical devices) to hot wallets, where you can store multiple assets in one secure place.
-Cardano is supported by Atomic Cardano Wallet, enabling you to manage and exchange ADA assets with complete anonymity and security in real-time.
+Now that the coin’s value is poised to soar on the back of innovative protocols and high-profile commercial partnerships, demand for ADA will likely increase rapidly within a relatively short time.
+You'll need a Cardano wallet to store your Cardano (ADA) assets.
+The crypto market provides dozens of different wallets, from hardware (physical devices) to hot wallets, where you can store multiple assets in one secure place.
+Cardano is supported by Atomic Cardano Wallet, enabling you to manage and swap ADA assets with complete anonymity and security in real time.
 Not only this, but you’ll be able to manage your ADA coins alongside more than 300 alternative tokens, including Ethereum, XRP, and Bitcoin.

-Interestingly, you can also ‘stake’ or delegate your various crypto assets to validators without incurring any fees at all.
+Interestingly, you can also ‘stake’ or delegate your crypto assets to validators without incurring fees.
 Additionally, there exists the potential to earn rewards directly from validators through this process, with Cardano’s ADA currently offering an expected annual ROI of up to 5%.

 Cardano (ADA) Private Keys

 In Atomic, you get a private key for any asset, including your Cardano wallet.
 Private keys are strongly encrypted, stored locally, and never leave your device.
-You can also use your private key from another Cardano wallet to import it to Atomic Cardano Wallet and migrate you crypto funds with ease.
+You can also import your private key from another Cardano wallet to Atomic Cardano Wallet and easily migrate your crypto funds.

 Do I need a hardware wallet for storing Cardano (ADA)?

-To say shortly, hardware wallet is a physical device, which allow you to protect your ADA with an additional level of security.
-Besides most famous hot Cardano wallets, like Atomic Cardano Wallet, Exodus wallet, Yoroi wallet, Daedalus wallet, and many custodial wallets (exchanges), there are many hardware wallets for storing ADA.
-Some popular hardware wallets are Ledger Nano, Trezor model t.
-Their cost starts from 70$.
-Most experienced Cardano users prefer to have a multiple wallets, like software wallets + hardware wallets.
-Regarding Atomic, a mnemonic seed phrase, provided to you on a first step of setup, makes almost impossible to hack you Cardano assets, until you keep mnemonic is a safe place.
-Additionaly, your funds are always protected with your Cardano wallet password.
+To say shortly, a hardware wallet is a physical device that allows you to protect your ADA with additional security.
+Besides the most famous hot Cardano wallets, like Atomic Cardano Wallet, Exodus wallet, Yoroi wallet, Daedalus wallet, and many custodial wallets (exchanges), there are many hardware wallets for storing ADA.
+Some popular hardware wallets are Ledger Nano and Trezor model T. Their cost starts from 70$.
+Most experienced Cardano users prefer multiple wallets, like software wallets + hardware wallets.
+Regarding Atomic, a mnemonic seed phrase, provided to you on the first step of setup, makes it almost impossible to hack your Cardano assets once you keep the mnemonic safe.
+Additionally, your funds are always protected with your Cardano wallet password.

 Is hardware wallets better than hot Cardano wallets?

-Well, there's no such term as 'better' or 'worse'.
-While hardware wallet costs money, can be stealed or lost, it provides a good option to store large amount of funds.
-On the other side, it's not very suitable funds keeper for newbies, especially if you like to interact with your crypto often.
-It's much easier to do with an app on your mobile or desktop.
-As said before, mnemonic seed phrase is a golden standard of protecting you funds from stealing.
-For most users it's more than enough to feel safe about their crypto.
+Well, there's no term 'better' or 'worse.'
+While a hardware wallet costs money and can be stolen or lost, it provides an excellent option to store large funds.
+Conversely, it's not a suitable funds keeper for newbies, especially if you like to interact with your crypto often.
+It's much easier with an app on your mobile or desktop.
+As said before, the mnemonic seed phrase is a golden standard for protecting your funds from stealing.
+For most users, it's more than enough to feel safe about their crypto.

 Best Cardano wallets

-As discussed above, you can choose a Cardano Wallet from a wide range of good apps.
-You can even install a node wallet, if you want to get a 'pro' feeling :) Summing up, we can say one thing: best Cardano wallets are the ones that make you feel safe.
+As discussed above, you can choose a Cardano Wallet from many good apps.
+You can install a node wallet to get a 'pro' feeling.
+Summing up, the best Cardano wallets are the ones that make you feel safe.

-There are numerous things that set Cardano apart from its rivals, from its peer-reviewed protocols and multilayer architecture to the use of open-source code to create more intuitive smart contracts.
+Numerous things set Cardano apart from its rivals, from its peer-reviewed protocols and multilayer architecture to using open-source code to create more intuitive smart contracts.
 The immense scalability of the network also reflects its nature as a third-generation blockchain, as this tackles one of the main growing pains that have plagued platforms such as Bitcoin.

-To choose the best Cardano wallet for your needs, decide what options will you need.
-Atomic Cardano wallet is one of the most popular and trusted apps to manage ADA, which provides high level of security, Cardano staking, instant swap feature and many more.
+To choose the best Cardano wallet for your needs, decide your options.
+Atomic Cardano wallet is one of the most popular and trusted apps to manage ADA, which provides high security, Cardano staking, an instant swap feature, and many more.
 You can also Buy Cardano in the wallet's interface in just a few clicks.